Skip to Content

 Guest ratings:

-• Booking.com – 8.2 / 10
+- Booking.com – 8.1 / 10

-• Google – 4.1 / 5
+- Google – 4.1 / 5

-• Price: Expensive $$$.
+- Price: Expensive $$$

-• Near: Badwater Basin, Zabriskie Point, Golden Canyon.
+- Near: Badwater Basin, Zabriskie Point, Golden Canyon

-The Inn at Death Valley is the most luxurious hotel you can stay either inside or near Death Valley National Park.
+The Inn at Death Valley is the best luxury hotel in Death Valley National Park.
 It is centrally located, has a great pool and attractive surroundings.
+However, availability is hard to find and prices are eye watering.
+Guest comments regularly state that the restaurant is also exceptionally expensive.

 >> Book Hotel: The Inn At Death Valley